Kotlin/anko/README.md

 ### Layouts and LayoutParams

-Position of widgets inside a parent can be set using LayoutParams.
+Positioning of widgets inside parent containers can be tuned using `LayoutParams`.
 In XML it looks like this:

 ```xml
 <ImageView